iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/5sem/building_construction_iv.md

-# Syllabus

-## **BUILDING CONSTRUCTION IV**

-**Course Objective:**

-Impart knowledge to the students about portal frames, shell roofs and domes; fireplaces and chimneys; traditional timber construction; sound and thermal insulation; prevention of fire effects in buildings; measures to protect building components and finishes; various building service elements and about techniques for sustainable construction in buildings.

-**Course Details:**

 1. **Portal Frames, Shell Roofs and Domes:**
    - Introduction to portal frames and their advantages, types of portal frames.
    - Introduction to shell and vault roofing systems, their construction and uses.